 Different stages that candidates go through are the cornerstone of your candidate journey mapping.

-As we already mentioned, there are 6 stages of a candidate journey:
+As we already mentioned, there are 6 stages of a candidate's journey:

-At this stage, candidates become aware of your employer brand.
+At this stage, candidates become aware of their employer brand.

 At this stage, candidates research your company and your competitors.

 At this stage, candidates choose your company as their preferred employer.

 At this stage, candidates apply to your open job positions.

 At this stage, candidates go through your selection process.